Kelley-Morse set theory does not prove the class Fodor principle: Introduction

 The \emph{class Fodor principle} is the assertion that every regressive class function $F:S\to\Ord$ defined on a stationary class $S$ is constant on a stationary subclass of $S$.
 This statement can be expressed in the usual second-order language of set theory, and the principle can therefore be sensibly considered in the context of any of the various second-order set-theoretic systems, such as \Godel-Bernays \GBC\ set theory or Kelley-Morse \KM\ set theory.
 Just as with the classical Fodor's lemma in first-order set theory, the class Fodor principle is equivalent, over a weak base theory, to the assertion that the class club filter is normal (see theorem~\ref{th:FodorEquivNormalFilter}).
 We shall investigate the strength of the class Fodor principle and try to find its place within the natural hierarchy of second-order set theories.
 We shall also define and study weaker versions of the class Fodor principle.

-If one tries to prove the class Fodor principle by adapting one of the classical proofs of the first-order Fodor's lemma, then one inevitably finds oneself needing to appeal to a certain second-order class-choice principle, which goes beyond the axiom of choice and the global choice principle, but which is not available in Kelley-Morse set theory \cite{GitmanHamkins:Kelley-MorseSetTheoryAndChoicePrinciplesForClasses}.
+If one tries to prove the class Fodor principle by adapting one of the classical proofs of the first-order Fodor's lemma, then one inevitably finds oneself needing to appeal to a certain second-order class-choice principle, which goes beyond the axiom of choice and the global choice principle, and which is not available in Kelley-Morse set theory \cite{GitmanHamkins:Kelley-MorseSetTheoryAndChoicePrinciplesForClasses}.
 For example, in one standard proof, we would want for a given $\ORD$-indexed sequence of non-stationary classes to be able to choose for each member of it a class club that it misses.
 This would be an instance of class-choice, since we seek to choose classes here, rather than sets.
-The class choice principle $\CC(\Pi^0_1)$, it turns out, is sufficient for us to make these choices, for this principle states that if every ordinal $\alpha$ admits a class $A$ witnessing a $\Pi^0_1$-assertion $\varphi(\alpha,A)$, allowing class parameters, then there is a single class $B\subseteq \Ord\times V$, whose slices $B_\alpha$ witness $\varphi(\alpha,B_\alpha)$; and the property of being a class club avoiding a given class is $\Pi^0_1$ expressible.
+The class choice principle $\CC(\Pi^0_2)$, it turns out, is sufficient for us to make these choices, for this principle states that if every ordinal $\alpha$ admits a class $A$ witnessing a $\Pi^0_2$-assertion $\varphi(\alpha,A)$, allowing class parameters, then there is a single class $B\subseteq \Ord\times V$, whose slices $B_\alpha$ witness $\varphi(\alpha,B_\alpha)$; and the property of being a class club avoiding a given class is $\Pi^0_2$ expressible.

-Thus, the class Fodor principle, and consequently also the normality of the class club filter, is provable in the relatively weak second-order set theory $\GBC+\CC(\Pi^0_1)$, as shown in theorem \ref{Theorem.CC-implies-Fodor}.
+Thus, the class Fodor principle, and consequently also the normality of the class club filter, is provable in the relatively weak second-order set theory $\GBC+\CC(\Pi^0_2)$, as shown in theorem \ref{Theorem.CC-implies-Fodor}.
 This theory is known to be weaker in consistency strength than the theory $\GBC+\Pi^1_1$-comprehension, which is itself strictly weaker in consistency strength than \KM.
 But meanwhile, although the class choice principle is weak in consistency strength, it is not actually provable in \KM; indeed, even the weak fragment $\CC(\Pi^0_1)$ is not provable in \KM.
-Those results were proved several years ago by the first two authors \cite{GitmanHamkins:Kelley-MorseSetTheoryAndChoicePrinciplesForClasses}, but they can now be seen as consequences of the main result of this article (see corollary \ref{Corollary.GitmanHamkins}).
-In light of that result, however, one should perhaps not have expected to be able to prove the class Fodor principle in \KM.
+Those results were proved several years ago by the first two authors \cite{GitmanHamkins:Kelley-MorseSetTheoryAndChoicePrinciplesForClasses}.
+In light of those results, however, one should perhaps not have expected to be able to prove the class Fodor principle in \KM.

 Indeed, it follows similarly from arguments of the third author in \cite{Karagila2018:Fodors-lemma-can-fail-everywhere} that if $\kappa$ is an inaccessible cardinal, then there is a forcing extension $V[G]$ with a symmetric submodel $M$ such that $V_\kappa^M=V_\kappa$, which implies that $\mathcal M=(V_\kappa,\in, V^M_{\kappa+1})$ is a model of Kelley-Morse, and in $\mathcal M$, the class Fodor principle fails in a very strong sense.